thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Dargos.md

 **Dargos Weerdo** is a citizen of Vallaki.

 He knows great knowledge of both armour and local history.
-He told the party about the history of escaping Barovia, and explained local politics.
+He told the party about the history of escaping [[Barovia]], and explained local politics.

 He has raised two children, [[Freek and Myrtle]], with his husband [[Jakob]].
 We met the family saving the children from the [[hags]].